-Improving your website’s loading speed is also important for SEO.
-A slow-loading website can negatively impact user experience, leading to a higher bounce rate and lower search engine rankings.
+- Improving your website’s loading speed: A slow-loading website can negatively impact user experience, leading to a higher bounce rate and lower search engine rankings.

-It’s also crucial to ensure your website is mobile-friendly.
-With the increasing use of mobile devices, having a mobile-friendly website is essential for improving your website’s SEO.
+- Ensuring your website is mobile-friendly: With the increasing use of mobile devices, having a mobile-friendly website is essential for improving your website’s SEO.